nishad10/UTACSEC/README.md

 Any feedback is appreciated.
 ### Deploy
-The site is static and is deployed on netifly and uses the master branch as production build so if you have access to master do not push changes directly to master and work with a branch and make a pull request as netifly will auto compile each time master is updated.
+The site is deployed on netifly and uses the websiteChanges branch as production build.

 ### Contact
 Email- uta.csec@gmail.com